 ● Monitor the Amount of Moisture in the Wood

-There are electric moisture meters that you can invest in and continuously weight to see how much moisture is in the wood.
-Having the records of such readings will help determine if the wood is drying as required or turn to other drying options.
+There are electric moisture meters that you can invest in and continuously weigh to see how much moisture is in the wood.
+Having the records of such readings will help determine if the wood is drying as required or turning to other drying options.

 ● How to Check Wood for Warping